lara-vel-dev/backend-with-golang/the-basics/02-variables-and-data-types/README.md

 var d complex128
 ```

+### Strings
+A string is a sequence of characters with a definite length used to represent text.
+Go strings are made of individual bytes, usually one for each character.
+Strings can be created using double quotes or backticks.
+The difference between these is that double-quoted strings can't contain newlines and allow special escape sequences.

 ## Things you should know before declaring variables in Go
 - In Go, variables are explicitly declared and used by the compiler.
 - `var` or `const` declares 1 or more variables.